0x-b4r47h/Project-Guardian-2.0/README.md

 # PII Detection & Redaction Solution - Project Guardian 2.0

-This repository contains the complete implementation of Flipkart's PII detection and redaction system as part of Project Guardian 2.0.
+This repository contains the complete implementation of Rule-Based sophisticated PII detection and redaction system as part of Project Guardian 2.0.

 ## Quick Start